Product Failure Stories

 Feb 2026

 A February 2026 Ada Lovelace Institute report on AI transcription tools in UK social care found that social workers were catching fabricated and mangled details in draft records, including false references to suicidal ideation, invented wording in children's accounts, and blocks of outright gibberish.
 Councils had adopted tools such as Magic Notes and Microsoft Copilot in the name of efficiency, but the frontline workers still carried full responsibility for correcting the output.
-In social work, a made-up sentence is not just a typo.
-It can follow a family through the system.
+In social work, a made-up sentence can follow a family through the system.

 Facepalmby AI vendors